merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

   H        0.8794   -0.2850   -0.0000
   H       -0.3550    0.5874    0.0000

 We can also find the energy of the minimum structure at the end of output, right before the timings are printed out.

 HF/DFT energies and gradients in the presence of external point charges
 ***********************************************************************

-In order to compute energies and gradients of molecular systems containing external point charges, we must include cartesian coordinates (in Angstroms), charges (in au.) and *EXTCHARGES* keyword in the input file.
+In order to compute energies and gradients of molecular systems containing external point charges, we must include cartesian coordinates (in Angstroms), charges (in au.), and *EXTCHARGES* keyword in the input file.
 Below is an example input of a point charge gradient calculation for a system containing a single water molecule and 3 point charges.

 .. code-block:: none